How Europe is exploring BIBFRAME and the role we, at Casalini Libri, are playing in support of the BIBFRAME model

 Connecting libraries, archives and museums and their data

-An ongoing research and development project, Share aims to explore and embrace the future of library catalogues, creating effective tools and environments that facilitate the cataloguing, exposition and discovery of bibliographic records in linked data and providing a comprehensive suite of instruments to information professionals across the LAM domain.
+An ongoing research and development project, the Share Family aims to explore and embrace the future of library catalogues, creating effective tools and environments that facilitate the cataloguing, exposition and discovery of bibliographic records in linked data and providing a comprehensive suite of instruments to information professionals across the LAM domain.

-Based on collaboration within the Library, Archives and Museums community, the Share initiatives are shaped and furthered thanks to the active participation of an international group of national and research libraries and bibliographic agencies.
-The direction taken and decisions made by the Share community are influenced by discussions on new models of data organisation such as BIBFRAME and by the vision of the LD4P project.
+Based on collaboration within the Library, Archives and Museums community, the Share Family initiatives are shaped and furthered thanks to the active participation of an international group of national and research libraries and bibliographic agencies.
+The direction taken and decisions made by the Share Family are influenced by discussions on new models of data organisation such as BIBFRAME and by the vision of the LD4P project.
 The technology behind the community, including the advanced LOD Platform, is developed and maintained by our sister company @Cult, ILS provider and software house specialising in the design and creation of solutions for information management and knowledge sharing.

-Share tools harness the potential of linked data to connect and present library information in dynamic formats, enhancing the visibility of all library resources, including those that may previously have remained undetected in a traditional catalogue.
+The Share Family tools harness the potential of linked data to connect and present library information in dynamic formats, enhancing the visibility of all library resources, including those that may previously have remained undetected in a traditional catalogue.
 This is achieved through:

 the enrichment of original MARC data and of records converted into linked data using identifiers from external sources (e.g. ISNI, VIAF) and original Share-VDE identifiers